18 Apr After the Mold

 Here’s a little trick that will help you perpetuate the image of luxury: buy high-end fixtures.
 They’re small enough that even that best ones won’t break your budget, but they may be unique enough to become the eye-catching points of interest.
 This idea is best when wanting to portray the sense of a preferred style.

 For obvious reasons all bathrooms should have a window.
 But what you may not consider is the importance of removing moisture, which is the root cause of mold and mildew.
 Having a dry restroom is important, and keeping it as such may further be facilitated by the addition of a fan that vents to the outside.
+You should also schedule periodic mold inspections and then contact JMB if you have moisture issues in other areas of your home.
+And if mold growth is discovered in your bathroom, contact a mold removal company at once.

 So how about it?
 Are you ready to take your bathroom into the modern age?
 Of course it doesn’t have to look modern, and that’s part of the fun.
 It can reflect you and your personality.
 From Victorian to Colonial, vintage to contemporary, the style of the lavatory is just as important as any other room.